citusdata/citus_docs/dist_tables/querying.rst

 Aggregate Functions
 ###################

 Citus supports and parallelizes most aggregate functions supported by PostgreSQL.
 Citus's query planner transforms the aggregate into its commutative and associative form so it can be parallelized.
-In this process, the workers run an aggregation query on the shards and the master then combines the results from the workers to produce the final output.
+In this process, the workers run an aggregation query on the shards and the coordinator then combines the results from the workers to produce the final output.

 .. _count_distinct:

 Count (Distinct) Aggregates
 ---------------------------

 Citus supports count(distinct) aggregates in several ways.
 If the count(distinct) aggregate is on the distribution column, Citus can directly push down the query to the workers.
-If not, Citus needs to repartition the underlying data in the cluster to parallelize count(distinct) aggregates and avoid pulling all rows to the master.
+If not, Citus needs to repartition the underlying data in the cluster to parallelize count(distinct) aggregates and avoid pulling all rows to the coordinator.

 To address the common use case of count(distinct) approximations, Citus provides an option of using the HyperLogLog algorithm to efficiently calculate approximate values for the count distincts on non-distribution key columns.

 To enable count distinct approximations, you can follow the steps below:

-(1) Download and install the hll extension on all PostgreSQL instances (the master and all the workers).
+(1) Download and install the hll extension on all PostgreSQL instances (the coordinator and all the workers).

 Please visit the PostgreSQL hll `github repository <https://github.com/aggregateknowledge/postgresql-hll>`_ for specifics on obtaining the extension.